By Victor Martins, FootballPredictions.NET, 10:00 26/02/2020

 Well, the mobile phone data network was far too slow, which was no surprise given that there were over 60,000 people in the stadium.
 Too much data contention!

-It is also worth noting that all of the listed alternative links are SSL encrypted in the same way as the original site.
+It is also worth noting that all of the listed links are SSL encrypted in the same way as the original site.
 This means that any data (such as payment card details) that is transmitted from your device to the server is securely scrambled.

 The way of double-checking this is to look for the padlock icon in the browser's address area (the part where the URL link is displayed).
 This means that you don't need to worry about the security of your information that goes back and forth between you and the server.

-Can I use a VPN Instead of an Alternative Link?
+Can I use a VPN Instead?

 Even though virtual private networks (VPNs) are commonly used to provide browsing privacy, it is not a method that can be used for accessing Bet365.
 The company has a very good detection method for picking up VPNs and they are not allowed.